2 4 0 T U R B O . C O M

 The custom clutch hose I had assembled in 2017 by a hydraulic shop can be seen a bit further below or CLICK HERE.

-Be aware there are some very early Volvo bell housings that have a different configuration and use a different slave cylinder.
-This type can be seen in the below early diagram.
-You're on your own with that type slave, since I have no useful info on that.
+(pre-B21F) possibly for P1800s, 122s or 140s.
+Those have a different configuration and use a different type of slave cylinder.
+You're on your own with that type, since I have no useful info on that one.

-And you'll need this external snap ring (AKA: external circlip, retaining ring) to keep the slave cylinder locked in the mount.
 It's Volvo PN 914463 (part number for 740 part).
-Inside diameter is 30 mm (1 3/16 inch or 1.187 inch).
+Inside diameter is 30 mm (same as 1 3/16 inch or 1.187 inch).

 One minute you have a nice working clutch.
 The next minute your pedal goes to the floor!
-Because of THIS.

-Here's a useful diagram showing hydraulic clutch components.
+Here's a useful diagram showing 240/260 hydraulic clutch components.

 Converting from a cable to hydraulic clutch requires that you have a compatible bell housing.

 There is more than one style of pivot ball.
-Below: One is short and one is tall.
-The threaded hole on the rear is M8-1.25.
+Some are short and some are tall.

-Comparison: Cable and Hydraulic Clutch Forks.
+Comparison: Cable versus Hydraulic Clutch Fork.

 The top clutch fork is a typical cable type.
 The bottom one is a typical hydraulic type from a 740.
 Any typical 740 clutch fork is perfect for this project.

-Here's a thread about one that was custom made: https://forums.turbobricks.com/showthread.php?t=326370&page=6
+Here's a thread about one that was custom made: turbobricks.com/not-mediocre-242.326370/page-6

-As of May 2018
+As of 2018

-After about 6 years of use, the new Volvo 260 Fag master cylinder shown here began to fail.
+After about 6 years of use, the new Volvo 260 master cylinder shown here began to fail.
 The piston seal began leaking fluid out of the back when pushing on it.

 A master cylinder like this one below from Wilwood may be a good choice.

-A good benefit of this master cylinder is that it offers an advertised stroke of 1.4 inches (35.5 mm).
-This is close to the Volvo Fag 260 MC, which has a stroke of 1.3 inches (33 mm).
-The TILTON MC below only has a 1.1 inch (28 mm) stroke.
+A benefit of this style of master cylinder is that it offers a stroke of 1.4 inches (35.5 mm).
+This is more than the Volvo FAG 260 MC, which has a stroke of 1.3 inches (33 mm).
+Volume area: 0.57432 sq.in.

 Here's a comparison photo above of three master cylinders.